-Full outs can be difficult to get through, especially at the beginning of the season.
-Here are some tips that can help make them a little easier!
+Cheerleading full-outs can be very tough to get through, especially at the beginning of the season.
+If you’re struggling to get through them, don’t worry!
+We have some simple tips that can make the process a little easier.

 1. Build up your cardio

 Maintaining your cardio is crucial, as neglecting it can cause a decline in performance.
 However, building endurance may seem daunting if you’re unsure where to start.
 Here are a few activities that can help you improve your cardio:

 - Go for runs to boost your stamina

 - Engage in hiking or power walking sessions